milanofthe/pathsim/README.md

 PathSim is in active development and your feedback is highly appreciated!
 Dont shy away from filing issues or requests!
 If you want to contribute in a mayor way, send me a message and we can discuss how!

-## Roadmap

-Some of the possible directions for future PathSim are:

-- block level parallelization (fork-join) with Python 3.13 free-threading
-- improved / more robust steady state solver and algebraic loop solver
-- methods for periodic steady state analysis
-- more extensive testing and validation (as always)